NexysStormcloud/NexysStormcloud/README.md

 - 👋 Hi, I’m @NexysStormcloud
-- 👀 I’m interested in Game development
-- 🌱 I’m currently learning unreal engine and unity 3d
-- 💞️ I’m looking to collaborate on big game project as 3d modeller or vfx artist
+- 👀 I’m interested in Game development and looking for collaborate on big game project as developer,  3d modeller or vfx artist
-- 📫 How to reach me: t.me/@OdiOmnes
+- 📫 How to reach me: t.me/@OdiOmnes, nexys.stormcloud@gmail.com

 <!---
 NexysStormcloud/NexysStormcloud is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.